rpav/texatl/README.md

 [Example output PNG.](http://ogmo.mephle.net/times.png)

+## TEXATL vs TEXATL.CL

+There are now two different systems and packages:

+* `:texatl.cl`, via the system `texatl-client`, is a "client" library, the pure-CL functions and dependencies necessary to render fonts, assuming you have loaded them.

+* `:texatl`, via the system `texatl`, has foreign dependencies, but is able to generate textures on the fly.

 ## Fonts

 ### make-font-atlas

-The primary function for generating an atlas is `MAKE-FONT-ATLAS`:
+The primary function for generating an atlas is `TEXATL:MAKE-FONT-ATLAS`:

 ```lisp
 (make-font-atlas WIDTH HEIGHT FONT-NAME POINT-SIZE